 Equipment with critical non-ferrous frictional surfaces includes worm gears, stainless-steel machinery, and turbomachinery with bronze or Babbitt bearings.

 A patch test, also known as patch ferrography, an oil sample is diluted in a solvent and then pushed through a patch or paper membrane where particles larger than the membrane’s surface are captured for later inspection.
 With this method, there are no biases toward ferromagnetic elements or other metallic debris.

 While other testing methods require the use of specialized tools or hardware, the patch test separates itself by being the low-cost, easy-to-operate option that allows on-site technicians to quickly identify abnormal levels of contamination.

-After particle samples are taken and analyzed with a microscope, it is possible to heat the sample to observe color changes in the particles.
-This helps to identify the metal type.
-This procedure is typically run in ferrograms.
+After particle samples are taken and analyzed with a microscope, it is possible to heat the sample to observe color changes in the particles to help identify their metal type.

 The final option to consider for particle counting during your oil analysis is to utilize a lubricant monitoring technology.
 These systems apply high-definition microscope lenses, cameras, LED lighting, and a digital processor to accurately identify and count particles, helping to determine the exact type of wear occurring in your equipment.

 Not only will it count the wear particles in your lubrication, but it can effectively identify and remove bubbles from the count, giving you a more accurate picture of the health of your oils.

 While there are initial costs to purchase and install the equipment, once in place, it can reveal an in-depth look at the state of your oil.
 Some monitoring programs also offer remote, real-time lubricant monitoring that can be accessed and evaluated anywhere, at any time.